- October: Attending ESLHO Symposium in Rotterdam with the Vidjil team (Mikaël Salson, Marc Duez) and colleagues from the Lille hospital.

 Research interests : text algorithms for bioinformatics and musicology

 BioinformaticsI am a member of the Bonsai bioinformatics group (Pr.
-Hélène Touzet) at LIFL / INRIA Lille.
+Hélène Touzet) at LIFL / INRIA Lille, mainly working on NGS algorithms.

 - RNA patterns, RNA suboptimal structures, ncRNA discovery